MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-D-Socioeconomic-Programs/part-22-Application-Labor-Laws-Government-Acquisitions/subpart-22.17-Combating-Trafficking-Persons/section-22.1703.md

 ##### 22.1703 Policy. #####

 The United States Government has adopted a policy prohibiting trafficking in persons, including the trafficking-related activities below.
 Additional information about trafficking in persons may be found at the Web site for the Department of State's Office to Monitor and Combat Trafficking in Persons at *http://www.state.gov/j/tip*/.
-Government solicitations and contracts shall -
+Government solicitations and contracts shall—

-(a) Prohibit contractors, contractor employees, subcontractors, subcontractor employees, and their agents from -
+(a) Prohibit contractors, contractor employees, subcontractors, subcontractor employees, and their agents from—

 (1) Engaging in severe forms of trafficking in persons during the period of performance of the contract;